jaypipes/articles/openstack/mulligan.md

 kicks Project Mulligan into high gear.

 Code talks volumes compared to endless specifications.
-I'd much rather see a pile of proof-of-concept code that spend six months endlessly debating the minutae of an upgrade path on a specification.
+I'd much rather see a pile of proof-of-concept code than spend six months endlessly debating the minutae of an upgrade path on a specification.

 But unless we have leaders with a "walk, don't talk" mentality -- people who